python/peps/pep-XXXX.rst

     Function = (x: int, /, y: float, *, z: bool = ..., **kwargs: str) -> bool

-The benefits of this proposal would have included
+The benefits of this proposal would have included:
 - Perfect syntactic consistency between signatures and callable types.
 - Support for more features of function signatures (named, optional, variadic args) that this PEP does not support.